Transport – getting around Stuttgart

-The local airport is STR, and a good 30 minutes local train ride (S-Bahn) from the city center, or 15 minutes by car (depending on traffic).
+The local airport is STR, and 27 minutes local train ride (S-Bahn) from the main station, or 20 minutes by car (depending on traffic).

-Frankfurt’s airport (FRA) is also quite convenient and is approximately 1 -1,5 h by train from Stuttgart Central train station.
-Plan one hour between scheduled landing and departure of your train and you should usually be able to make it without running.
-It is a confusing building: follow the train station signs saying FERNbahnhof – everything else will be the local trains.
+Frankfurt’s airport (FRA) is also quite convenient and is approximately 1 – 1,5 h by train from Stuttgart main station.
+Plan one hour between scheduled landing and departure of your train and you should be able to make it without running.
+It is a confusing building leading you far, up and down: follow exit and later the train station signs saying “FERNbahnhof” – everything else will be the local trains.

 Tip to look for flights: google flights gives a good overview of flights.

-Stuttgart Central train station is internationally connected directly to Paris (3h15), Strasbourg, Salzburg, Vienna (weekend only), Zurich (3h) and with one change also to Klagenfurt, Graz, Budapest, Milano, Amsterdam, and Basel.
+Stuttgart main station is internationally connected directly to Paris (3h15), Strasbourg, Salzburg, Vienna (weekend only), Zurich (3h) and with one change also to Klagenfurt, Graz, Budapest, Milano, Amsterdam, and Basel.

 Tip to look for train tickets: Try the official www.bahn.de or Trainline or Goeuro.